A young man with curly hair saying hello

 Good night, sleep well.

-Note: In informal speech, some people drop the buon and simply say giorno instead of buongiorno.
+Note: In informal speech, Italians sometimes drop the buon and simply say giorno instead of buongiorno.
+Context is key to sounding natural.

 Other Useful Expressions